tombouctou/confi/mongo/dotnet/article/index.md

 }
 ```

+Here's how the result might look like:

 ![](simple-demo.gif)

+Congratulations!
+We've enabled using MongoDB documents as a configuration source.
+But the code is still verbose and we have one other thing to improve - let's do it in the final section.

 ## Adding Long-Polling and Multiple Sources Support via a NuGet Package

+As you may have noticed, enabling MongoDB replica set is quite a challenge.
+What we can do is to implement another background service, that just reads the records periodically and updates the configuration in case some changes happen.

+The article is already quite long, so how about instead we'll just use a NuGet package, that has already implemented the `LongPolling` `MongoReadingMode`:

 ```sh
 dotnet add package Confi.Mongo
 ```

+Besides LongPolling, the package also comes with a handy registration extension methods.
+Here's how we can update our code to listen to two configuration documents in two different reading modes:

 ```csharp
 builder.AddMongoConfiguration(documentId: "simple");
 builder.AddMongoConfiguration(documentId: "toggles", mode: MongoReadingMode.LongPolling);
 ```

+Let's also implement a test method for the second configuration source:

 ```csharp
 app.MapPut("toggles/config", async (IMongoCollection<ConfigurationRecord> collection, IConfiguration configuration, JsonElement body) => {